Custom fields for RevRec

 • RevRec supports a maximum of five custom field mappings, corresponding to slots F36 through F40.

-• Once a slot's configuration is saved, the Upload Name, Data Type, and Recurly Subscription Management (RSM) checkbox state are permanently frozen and cannot be edited through the UI.
+• Once a slot's configuration is saved, the Upload Name, Data Type, and RSM checkbox state are permanently frozen and can't be edited through the UI.
 Changes require a support ticket.

-• Custom attribute configuration is forward-looking only — historical subscription data already processed in RevRec will not be retroactively updated.
+• Custom attribute configuration is forward-looking only — historical subscription data already processed in RevRec won't be retroactively updated.

 • Data type is always Text when an RSM slot is activated.
 No other data types are supported.

-• If a mapped Recurly custom field is later deleted in Recurly, the corresponding RevRec slot will return blank values and cannot be remapped without a support ticket.
+• If a mapped Recurly custom field is later deleted in Recurly, the corresponding RevRec slot returns blank values and can't be remapped without a support ticket.

 Definition